RifkyPutra25/RifkyPutra25/README.md

 ### 💫 About Me

-Hello! 👋 I'm **Muhamad Rifky Putra Hilmansyah**, a student majoring in Software Engineering.
+> 👋 **Hello!
+I'm Muhamad Rifky Putra Hilmansyah**, a student majoring in Software Engineering.
 I have a huge passion for information technology, web development, and exploring modern software solutions.
+>

-- 🎓 Currently studying Software Engineering in high school
+> - 🎓 **Currently studying** Software Engineering in high school
-- 🚀 Passionate about web development and building software applications
+> - 🚀 **Passionate about** web development and building software applications
-- 💡 Love exploring new technologies, solving logic problems, and creating impact
+> - 💡 **Love exploring** new technologies, solving logic problems, and creating impact
-- 🌱 Continuously learning advanced web development, modern frameworks, and best practices
+> - 🌱 **Continuously learning** advanced web development, modern frameworks, and best practices

 ---